 - 1.3.1 Supplementary Planning Guidance can be considered as a material planning consideration in the assessment process and when deciding on planning applications.
 The Welsh Government and the Planning Inspectorate place great emphasis on Supplementary Planning Guidance derived from, and consistent with, the development plan.
 The Supplementary Planning Guidance does not present any new policy. - 1.3.2 In line with the Welsh Government advice, the Supplementary Planning Guidance has been subject to public consultation and a decision by the Joint Planning Policy Committee on behalf of the Councils.
-The draft of this Supplementary Planning Guidance was approved for public consultation on date by the name Committee.
-The Supplementary Planning Guidance has been the subject of a public consultation exercise between dates.
-Consideration was given to x comments submitted to the Authorities, and where it was appropriate, appropriate improvements were included in the final draft approved by the Joint Planning Policy Committee on date to be used as a material consideration in assessing and determining planning applications and appeals.
-Comments are summarised in the Appendix together with the Authorities' response or location of the report to the Committee.
+The draft of this Supplementary Planning Guidance was approved for public consultation on 16 November 2018 by the Joint Planning Policy Committee.
+The Supplementary Planning Guidance has been the subject of a public consultation exercise between 13 December 2018 and 31 January 2019.
+Consideration was given to comments submitted to the Authorities, and where it was appropriate, appropriate improvements were included in the final draft approved by the Joint Planning Policy Committee on 15 April 2019 to be used as a material consideration in assessing and determining planning applications and appeals.
+Comments made together with the Authorities' response are available on the Council's web-site on the Supplementary Planning Guidance page.

-(After adoption) Considerable emphasis should be given to this document therefore as a material planning consideration.
+Considerable emphasis should be given to this document therefore as a material planning consideration.